kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 ### §415.55   Classes of payloads.

 The FAA may review and issue findings regarding a proposed class of payload, e.g., communications, remote sensing or navigation.
 However, each payload is subject to compliance monitoring by the FAA before launch to determine whether its launch would jeopardize public health and safety, safety of property, U.S. national security or foreign policy interests, or international obligations of the United States.
-The licensee is responsible for providing current information, in accordance with §417.17(b)(2), regarding a payload proposed for launch not later than 60 days before a scheduled launch.
+The licensee is responsible for providing current information, in accordance with [[Volume 4/C Licensing/0417 Launch safety.md#§417.17   Launch reporting requirements and launch specific updates.|§417.17]](b)(2), regarding a payload proposed for launch not later than 60 days before a scheduled launch.

 \[Amdt.
 415-03, 64 FR 19616, Apr.
 21, 1999, as amended by Amdt.
 No. 415-6, 81 FR 59439, Aug.
 30, 2016\]